Contents

-Bonfire Night, celebrated every year on November 5th, is a time of dazzling fireworks, glowing bonfires, and cozy family gatherings.
+Bonfire Night, celebrated on November 5th every year, is a time of dazzling fireworks, glowing bonfires, and cosy family gatherings.
 While the night is bursting with excitement, it’s also a brilliant opportunity to weave reading and storytelling into your celebrations.
 From tales of the night sky to firework-inspired poetry, books can add an extra spark of imagination and learning to this special evening.

 Special occasions like Bonfire Night create wonderful opportunities to explore stories and ideas as a family.
 Making books part of your celebration can help children connect reading with joy and curiosity.
 Here’s why it works so well: